Mixing time and simulated annealing for the stochastic cellular automata: Introduction and main results

+In practice, the method that actually has been widely employed in several real-world applications is known as the simulated annealing algorithm \cite{AK1989,c85,IZRT15,kgv83,LA1987,Wong1988}, which motivated the main subject of this paper.
+The standard approach consists of applying a discrete-time inhomogeneous Markov chain based on single-spin-flip dynamics (such as Glauber dynamics or Metropolis dynamics \cite{Metropolis53}) where the temperature drops every time a spin value is updated.
+If the temperature is set to decrease at an appropriate rate, then it is guaranteed that such a procedure will asymptotically converge to one of the ground states, see \cite{AK1989,b99,h88}.

+Note that, in the methods described above, the number of spin-flips per update is at most one, so, in principle, we may take some benefit if we consider methods that allow a larger number of spin-flips.
+In respect of ferromagnetic spin systems, the Swendsen-Wang algorithm \cite{sw87} is a cluster-flip Markov chain, in which many spins can be flipped simultaneously, unlike in the Glauber and other single-spin-flip dynamics.
+However, forming a cluster to be flipped yields strong dependency among spin variables.

+{In recent studies such as in \cite{osky19,STATICA}, some algorithms that rely on parallel and independent spin-flips have shown significantly higher performance in approximating ground states compared to some of the well-established algorithms based on single-spin-flip dynamics.
+For that reason, such algorithms of that nature deserve some attention and a rigorous treatment from the mathematical point of view, in order to understand their mechanisms and limitations, becomes necessary.
+Furthermore, due to their main feature, the possibility of employing hardware accelerators such as annealing processors strongly relying on parallelization \cite{DA2019,IEEE2023,STATICA} to speed up simulations has a great appeal and may be advantageous for the computation of solutions of real-time and time-constrained problems.
+So, in Section \ref{sec:eSCA} we include some analyses comparing the accuracy and the simulation times of Glauber dynamics and the algorithms present in this paper when implemented on a CPU and a GPU.}

-In this paper, we investigate a particular class of probabilistic cellular automata, or PCA for short \cite{dss12,st18}.
-Since the term PCA has already been long used as an abbreviation for principal component analysis in statistics, we would rather call it as the stochastic cellular automata (SCA).
-It is defined by an extended version of the Hamiltonian with the pinning parameters $\qvec=\{q_x\}_{x\in V}$, which is
+In this paper, we investigate a particular class of probabilistic cellular automata, or PCA, studied in \cite{dss12,st18}.
+Since the acronym PCA has already been long used to stand for principal component analysis in statistics, we would rather use the term stochastic cellular automata (SCA).
+Let us start by considering the so-called pinning parameters $\qvec=\{q_x\}_{x\in V}$ and using them to introduce an extended version of the Hamiltonian, whose expression is given by